Jomy10/kiwi-ecs/kiwi/README.md

 Next to returning an `Err`, you can also use
-`return std::ops::ControlFlow::Continue(())` to skip the current entity and continue to the next.
+`return std::ops::ControlFlow::Continue(())` to skip the current entity and continue to the next or `return std::ops::ControlFlow::Break(())` to break from the function without an error.

 # Contributing